 How To Make Chickpea Coconut Curry Soup

 Here is a visual photo guide for making delicious chickpea curry soup, so you can visually savor every aromatic moment of its creation!
-Your house is going to smell so delicious!
 See the recipe card for detailed directions.

 Step 1: Over medium heat, sauté onions, garlic, and ginger in oil or water until translucent.